 There’s a sea change in the payments industry today.
 Payment service providers (PSPs) are not only competing with other PSPs but with fintechs and other start-ups seizing on the opportunities granted by open banking.
-Plus there’s regulatory change afoot with PSD2 and the Strong Customer Authentication (SCA) requirements now rolled out across the UK and Europe.
+Plus there’s regulatory change afoot with PSD2 strong customer authentication regulation and the Strong Customer Authentication (payment SCA) requirements now rolled out across the UK and Europe.

 As a PSP, you’ll be looking for every advantage in attracting merchants to your platform and keeping them: Using (and offering) best-in-class fraud tools are sure-fire ways to improve your service.

 When evaluating PSPs merchants care about plenty, including conversions and their return on investment.
 But they tend to pay especially close attention to pricing and acceptance rate.
 Both will impact a merchant’s bottom line in a big way.

 The logic of this will be obvious to those familiar with PSPs but let me quickly explain for the benefit of those who aren’t: Let’s say you have a merchant with $10 million in sales per year.
 If you can improve the merchant’s conversion by 1% then you will improve their revenue by $100,000 per year.
 Signifyd offers PSPs a general uplift of 3% to 5%, so in practice an even bigger chunk of revenue can be returned to the merchant.
 That’s a significant boost to a merchant’s revenues.